 The Company is a party to a land joint venture with the Investors, which is accounted for under the equity method.
 The Company has a non-controlling equity investment of less than 50% in the joint venture.
-During the year ended May 31, 2022, the Company was a party to a lot purchase agreement with the joint venture.
-A 10% deposit was required under the purchase agreement and there were no specific performance requirements for the Company.
-As of May 31, 2022, there were no lots remaining to be purchased under the lot purchase agreement.
-As of May 31, 2022, the joint venture had \$0.6 million of land inventory and no debt outstanding.
+As of May 31, 2023, the joint venture had \$0.7 million of land inventory and no debt outstanding.